 Efficiency improvements.
 The efficiency improvement brought by the IR can be evidenced from the diminishing operating ratio (ratio of total working expenses to gross revenue receipts), which was 98.8 percent in the year ending March 2001 and was brought down to 83.2 percent in 2006 and further to 78.7 percent by 2007.
 Prentice (2007) states operating ratio is a key indicator of railway financial performance.
 'China Rail's 2006 operating ratio was 60.7 percent, compared with Canadian Pacific Railway's 75.4 percent.
-A lower operating ratio is better' (Prentice, 2007: 1).
-Thus, the IR's operating ratio is now comparable with that of other large rail networks in the world though it lags that of China by a considerable margin.
+A lower operating ratio is better' Prentice (2007: 1).
+Thus, the IR's operating ratio is now comparable with that of other large rail networks in the world.
+The IR has a plan to bring it down further to 65 percent by 2010.